jcobo88/packet-tracer-networking-lab/README.md

 3  192.168.30.10
 ```

-This confirmed the expected Layer 3 path:
+This confirmed the expected path:

 ```text
 PC-IT01